-Call for Papers: Special Issue of Catalyst on Chemical Entanglements: Gender and Exposure
+Call for Papers: Special Section of Catalyst on Chemical Entanglements: Gender and Exposure

 Catalyst and the UCLA Center for the Study of Women (CSW) invite contributions from scholars, artists, activists, and community members for a special issue which will feature cross-disciplinary dialogue on chemical exposure and gender.

 This publication is an outgrowth of CSW’s larger Chemical Entanglements research initiative.
 In the context of increased reports of environmental illnesses like Multiple Chemical Sensitivity, and rising rates of hypospadias, ADHD, autism, cancer, endocrine disruption, and other conditions linked to environmental exposure, CSW’s Chemical Entanglements initiative aims to create space for cross-disciplinary feminist research on how the impacts of everyday chemical exposures are complex, compounded, and gendered.
 For more details, please visit: https://csw.ucla.edu/chem-ent

 We hope that using gender as a lens for examining the issue of exposure will elicit collaboration across fields and will engage diverse stakeholders, including researchers, community activists and educators, and “canary” storytellers: i.e. visual artists, ethnographers, and poets variously self-identified or in solidarity with a growing subset of the US population–those environmentally ill and transgenerationally affected by un(der)regulated toxic hazards.
 Moreover, this project aims to reveal the complexity of activism on this issue by examining tensions between precautionary consumerism and government regulation that must be addressed in order to work towards intersectional community well-being.

 We welcome submissions of original research articles of up to 7000 words, with an abstract and keywords.

 Topics may include, but are not limited to: